 Murph's Hole at 6.5 feet

 Mile 4.7: Hell's Half Mile is a long (hence the name) rapid that is particularly difficult at low water.
-There was a landslide in the entrance to this rapid on August 3, 2023 blocking the entrance and leaving a large log jam at the bottom.
+There was a landslide in August 2023 from a right side creek that dramatically changed the entrance and added new wood in the rapid.

-Mile 5.3: Velvet Falls (III) is a classic rapid was blocked by a landslide on the night of August 3, 2023.
+Mile 5.3: Velvet Falls (III) is a classic rapid was blocked by a landslide down Velvet Creek on the evening of August 3, 2023.
+The new rapid is dramatically different and will continue to change over the coming years.

 Mile 7.9: The Chutes (III) comes up soon after Trail Flat and immediately after the river bends to the left.
 It is another notoriously difficult rapid at low water.